Forty Thousand Kilometers Under Quantum Protection: General idea

 We describe the information dynamics of the randomized signal transmitted over an optical channel.
 This consideration is carried out analogously to consideration of the Second Law of Thermodynamics, i.e., the dynamics of entropy, through the lens of the microscopic quantum mechanical laws\,\cite{Lesovik_Qirreversibility, Kirsanov_Qirreversibility, Lesovik2_Qirreversibility}.
 Had the system been isolated, its entropy would not decrease, i.e., Eve would not be able to obtain any information.
 In the presence of natural losses, the system can no longer be regarded as isolated, and thus, the eavesdropper gets an opportunity to decrease the system's entropy in analogy with the quantum Maxwell demon.
 However, in order to glean information from the scattering losses of relatively weak signals that we employ for our approach, Eve has to use quantum detection devices spanning an unfeasible length of optical fiber, see Supplementary Note\,1.
 That is why one concludes that in this weak signal regime, Eve is unable to effectively collect and exploit natural losses.

 Losses other than natural ones can, in turn, be physically controlled.
-We propose a technique of physical line control (line tomography) implying that legitimate users detect local interventions by comparing the constantly updated tomogram of the line with the initial one, knowingly obtained in the absence of Eve.
+We propose a technique of physical loss control (line tomography) implying that legitimate users detect local interventions by comparing the constantly updated tomogram of the line with the initial one, knowingly obtained in the absence of Eve.
 Line tomography involves sending the high-frequency test light pulses and analyzing their reflected (via the technique known as the time-domain reflectometry\,\cite{OTDR}) and the transmitted components.
 The coupling of photons to any eavesdropping system is impossible without modifying the fiber medium, which in turn inevitably changes the line tomogram.
 Unable to perform such radical interventions unnoticed, Eve is thus restricted to introducing small local leakages, which are precisely measured by the users.
 This implicates the possibility of employing the information-carrying light states containing the numbers of photons that are sufficient to repeat the states through optical amplification yet not enough to be easily eavesdropped on.

 Utilizing a cascade of accessible optical amplifiers to counteract the degradation of signals over extensive distances, as opposed to the employment of quantum repeaters\,\cite{Kimble_Qrepeater, Sangouard_Qrepeater, Simon_Qrepeater, Duan_Qrepeater, Briegel_Qrepeater, Kok_Qrepeater, Childress_Qrepeater, van_Loock_Qrepeater, Wang_Qrepeater, Sangouard2_Qrepeater, Azuma_Qrepeater, Zwerger_Qrepeater, Munro_Qrepeater, Jiang_Qrepeater, Munro2_Qrepeater, Grudka_Qrepeater}, enables global transmission and high key distribution rates.
 It is important to note that these optical amplifiers should not be viewed as trusted nodes, as the integrity of the transmission scheme is maintained through end-to-end control by legitimate users, and there is no recourse to the form of classical data.